gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    *  Periodic re-authentication and transfer of revocation information of both endpoints (not only the DTLS client).

-   *  Periodic rerunning of Diffie-Hellman key exchange to provide forward secrecy and mitigate static key exfiltration attacks.
+   *  Periodic rerunning of Diffie-Hellman Key Exchange to provide forward secrecy and mitigate static key exfiltration attacks.

    *  Perform SCTP AUTH rekeying.